imbrandonj/humaita-mock/README.md

 ## Content & Layout Refinements

+- **Header Improvements**
+  - Dynamically calculated header height and added it as padding to prevent overlap with page content.
+  - Refactored navigation menu behavior to display as a floating pop-up instead of extending the header background.
+  - Reorganized `<h1>` and logo from stacked layout into a horizontal row for reduced height and visual clarity.
+  - Navigation header now remains fixed during scroll.
+  _Why: These changes improve usability, navigation clarity, and prevent content from being hidden beneath fixed elements._

 - **Text Cleanup**
   Corrected grammar issues, eliminated extra spaces, refined phrasing.
   _Example: “Women’s Brazilian Jiu Jitsu” section on index.html_